axonivy-market/persistence-utils/persistence-utils-product/README.md

-# Persistence Utils
+﻿# Persistence Utils

-Persistence Utils is a library based on the Java Persistence API (JPA) which helps you to start a database-related Axon Ivy project quickly.
+Persistence Utils is a library based on the Java Persistence API (JPA) which helps you start a database-related Axon Ivy project quickly.
 It provides an abstraction DAO hierarchy to allow for more complex database access and convenient use.

-The library helps you create DAO classes of your entities which have all the APIs for fully database access.
-Besides, it also helps you quickly create some typical Entity classes with boiler-plate requirements, like simple auditing features.
+The library helps you create DAO classes for your entities which provide full database access APIs.
+It also helps you quickly create typical Entity classes with common boilerplate requirements such as simple auditing features.

 **Key features**

-- Simplify database integration for Axon Ivy projects with JPA-based utilities.
+- Accelerate setup of JPA-based Axon Ivy projects with reusable DAO patterns and examples.
-- Provide a DAO abstraction layer that reduces boilerplate and improves maintainability.
+- Generate entity and DAO classes to reduce boilerplate and speed development.
-- Generate common entity classes with built-in auditing and basic audit fields.
+- Provide built-in auditing and common persistence scaffolds for reliable data handling.
+- Offer higher-level abstractions for queries and transactions to simplify database code.
-- Include demo modules and tooling to accelerate development and testing.
+- Include demo modules and example workflows to explore functionality quickly.
-- Provide Maven-compatible installers and dependencies for easy packaging and deployment.
-- Integrate with project configuration and role-based access to secure data operations.
+- Available as Maven artifacts for easy integration into your build pipeline.

 ## Demo

-Check the demo implementations provided in the demo modules.
-They showcase user-facing workflows such as Person Search, Department Search and Raise Salaries.
+Check the demo implementations provided in `persistence-utils-demo` and `persistence-utils-demo-tool` for hands-on examples and walkthroughs.

 ### Demo Workflows

-#### Persistence Utils Demo (persistence-utils-demo)
+#### persistence-utils-demo (persistence-utils-demo)

 ##### Person Search

-1. Launch the Person Search demo from the demo menu.
+1. Launch the Person Search process from the demo menu.
-2. You'll see a Person Search dialog displaying a searchable list of persons and filters.
+2. You will see a dialog with a searchable table of persons (filter by name, department, status).
-3. Enter search criteria or use the filter to find persons; select a person to view details.
-4. Edit or save person details; confirmation will show updated data.

 ![Person Search](images/PersonSearch.png)

+3. Use the search or filters to narrow results and select a person to view or edit details.
+4. Save changes to persist updates to the database.

 ##### Department Search

-1. Launch the Department Search demo from the demo menu.
+1. Launch the Department Search process from the demo menu.
-2. You'll see a Department Search dialog listing departments and related controls.
-3. Use the search and filters to find departments and review details.
+2. The search form lets you find departments by name and view matching results.
-4. Edit and save changes as required; confirmations show updated data.

 ![Department Search](images/DepartmentSearch.png)

+3. Optionally add or delete departments using the UI.
+4. Review changes and confirm persistence.

 ##### Raise Salaries

 1. Launch the Raise Salaries demo from the demo menu.
-2. The demo executes a salary update action on sample data; confirm when prompted.
-3. Review updated salary values in the person list or reports.
+2. Configure criteria or accept defaults to select the affected employees.
+3. Execute the action to apply salary changes.
+4. Review confirmation and updated salaries.

-#### Persistence Utils Demo Tool (persistence-utils-demo-tool)
+#### persistence-utils-demo-tool (persistence-utils-demo-tool)

 ##### Execute test tasks

-1. Launch Execute test tasks from the demo menu.
+1. Launch the Execute test tasks process from the demo menu.
-2. The Test Tasks dialog appears where you can run predefined test actions.
-3. Execute tasks and review results and logs.
+2. Choose options (for example, clean DB and reload test data) and prepare the test environment.
+3. Use Export to download the database snapshot or run other maintenance actions.

 ![Test data](images/Testdata.png)

+4. Review messages and proceed when done.

 ## Setup